howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 - stage 3.
 The velocity of the first spacecraft: $u_x'\to -c\ (u_x\to -c; v=0)$;
 - stage 6.
 The velocity of the first spacecraft: $u_x'= \frac{c}{3.8}\ (u_x=-0.4c; v=-0.6c)$.

 Qualitative analysis of the thought experiment 2a.
 From the point of view of each spacecraft, it was at rest.
 The another spacecraft first rested, then moved, then rested.
-The relative speeds are identical.
-As a result, from the point of view of Einstein's theory of relativity, less time should pass for another spacecraft.
-We get unsolvable thought experiments similar to the twin paradox.
+The relative speeds between spacecrafts are identical.
+As a result, from the point of view of Einstein's theory of relativity, less time should pass for another spacecraft (For the second from the point of view of the first.
+For the first from the point of view of the second).
+We see that the results obtained by different observers (on each of the spacecraft) contradict each other according to the theory of relativity.
 As a result, it is unknown qualitatively what time will pass for another spacecraft in reality.

 Qualitative analysis of the thought experiment 2b is identical.